smugglys/translatomatic/README.md

 ### Extracting strings from source files

-To extract strings from some source files, use the extract command, e.g.
+To extract strings from some source files, use the `strings` command, e.g.

     $ translatomatic strings file.rb

 ## Configuration

-### Translatomatic configuration file
+### Translatomatic configuration examples

+To set one or more translation services to use:

+    $ translatomatic config set translator Microsoft,Yandex

+Secondary translators will only be used if a translation error occurs when using the first choice.

-Many command line options can be configured using Translatomatic's internal `config` command.
-For example, to set a default list of target translation locales, execute:
+To set a default list of target locales:

     $ translatomatic config set target_locales en,de,es,fr,it